 The true touchstone of civil liberty is not that all men are equal but that every man has the right to be the equal of every other man if he can.

 Location.
 42° 39.664′ N, 71° 18.539′ W. Marker is in Lowell, Massachusetts, in Middlesex County.
 Marker is on Hildreth Street.
+He is buried in Hildreth Cemetery.
 Touch for map.
-He is buried in Hildreth Cemetery.
 Marker is at or near this postal address: 300 Hildreth Street (Cemetery entrance), Lowell MA 01850, United States of America.
+Touch for directions.